 On June 26, 2012, the Company's Board of Directors authorized a program to repurchase, from time-to-time and as market and business conditions warrant, up to \$500 million of the Company's common stock.
 Repurchases under the program may be made on the open market or in privately negotiated transactions, pursuant to Rule 10b5-1 trading plans or other available means.
 There is no minimum or maximum number of shares to be repurchased under the program, which may be discontinued at any time, without prior notice.
 During the nine months ended November 3, 2018, the Company repurchased 1,118,808 shares under the program at an aggregate cost of \$17.6 million.
 The shares were repurchased during the three months ended May 5, 2018.
-During the nine months ended November 3, 2018, the Company also paid an additional \$6.0 million for shares that were repurchased during the fourth quarter of fiscal 2019.
-During the nine months ended October 28, 2017, the Company repurchased 1,919,967 shares under the program at an aggregate cost of \$24.8 million.
-The Company repurchased 1,485,195 shares at an aggregate cost of \$17.8 million during the three months ended April 29, 2017 and an additional 434,772 shares at an aggregate cost of \$7.0 million during the three months ended October 28, 2017.
+During the nine months ended November 3, 2018, the Company also paid an additional \$6.0 million for shares that were repurchased during the fourth quarter of fiscal 2018 but were settled during the first quarter of fiscal 2019.
+During the nine months ended October 28, 2017, the Company repurchased 1,919,967 shares under the program at an aggregate cost of \$17.8 million during the three months ended April 29, 2017 and an additional 434,772 shares at an aggregate cost of \$7.0 million during the three months ended October 28, 2017.
 As of November 3, 2018, the Company had remaining authority under the program to purchase \$374.6 million of its common stock.